GRIZZLY BEAR PHOTOGRAPHY

 National Car Rental 1-800-387-4747 or (250) 923-7278

-Fly to Nanaimo or Campbell River on Air Canada Jazz, and rent a car from Budget Car Rental (approx. 1.5 hour drive from Nanaimo Airport to Resort & 15 minutes from Campbell River Airport).
+Fly to Nanaimo or Campbell River on Air Canada Jazz, and rent a car from Budget Car Rental (approx. 1.5 hours drive from Nanaimo Airport to the Resort & 15 minutes from Campbell River Airport).

 Budget Car Rental: 1-800-268-8900 or 250-754-7368.